betterscientificsoftware/bssw.io/Events/2025-04-scicodes-workshop.md

 <!---
 Publish: yes
-Topics: conferences and workshops, software engineering
+Topics: conferences and workshops, software publishing and citation
 --->